uchicago-capp-camp-2025/capp-camp-setup/documents/booster3/booster3.rst

 In CAPP 30121, you will have a chance to work in pairs for some assignments.
 This booster session will give you a chance to gain some practice with creating and working with a pair repository.
-You will also get practice will resolving merge conflicts, which often arise when multiple people work on the same repository.
+You will also get practice will resolving merge conflicts, which can arise when two people work on the same repository.

 Part 1: Creating a Pair Repository